awzhou/main-website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I'm a pre-med student concentrating in molecular biology and working towards a certificate in music performance at Princeton University.
-My non-academic interests include playing viola, working in the Mendel Music Library at Princeton, and swimming very casually.
+My non-academic interests include playing viola, working in the Mendel Music Library at Princeton, and daydreaming.

 Photo: Xuefei Gao